mattppal/blog/src/content/blog/conference-preview-scale-by-the-bay-23.md

 You just have to:

-- Share this post with your friends: like and re-share on LinkedIn [here]
+- Share this post with your friends: like and re-share on LinkedIn here [TODO: insert link]
 - Subscribe to my newsletter, [CASE WHEN](https://https://casewhen.beehiiv.com/), a newsletter for concise, curated content on data & analytics.

 _Every_ new subscriber that registers for my newsletter through the embed below will get a 20% coupon within the week.